 Mobile payments should also link to other dining apps.
 So what exactly does that look like?

 Diners want apps that can be used for mobile credit card processing, but they also want to order ahead to avoid lines, receive offers via notifications, and take advantage of loyalty programs linked to their accounts.
 For all of this to work together, payment processing needs to be integrated with several apps to allow for the maximum convenience.

 Apple, Google, and Samsung have worked to seamlessly integrate mobile payment functionality with their versions of the mobile wallet.
-This technology makes it easier for restaurants to use their own apps to let customers know they have, say, $10 in loyalty rewards to use for their next visit.
+This integrated payments technology makes it easier for restaurants to use their own apps to let customers know they have, say, $10 in loyalty rewards to use for their next visit.

 If omnichannel and unified commerce are some of the biggest trends in the restaurant industry, then loyalty is the opportunity that’s just waiting to be maximized.
 Loyalty programs keep customers coming back, and they’ve been popular for years.
 But technology is taking loyalty to a whole new level.
 With mobile wallet integration, loyalty is becoming an automated part of the checkout experience.

 Gone are the days when customers need to remember their rewards card; instead their smartphones will rack up the rewards automatically.
 Smartphones can also alert customers to new discounts and rewards as they’re going about their daily business, prompting them to remain customers.
 Restaurants will be able to cultivate a deeper relationship with their customers, and capture data that will tell them more about what they want.

 Payment processing doesn’t need to be painful for your customer.
-Technology is creating a faster payment experience for diners, and your business can benefit from customer loyalty, better customer data, and mobile integrations with payment processing companies that allow you to be flexible as a business.
+Technology is creating a faster payment experience for diners, and your business can benefit from customer loyalty, better customer data, and mobile integrations with restaurant merchant services providers that allow you to be flexible as a business.